Protesters clash with police at Australia defense show - KESQ

 By Lex Harvey, CNN

-(CNN) — Dozens of people have been arrested after protesters clashed with police at a major defense expo in Australia on Wednesday, which saw some demonstrators set fire to bins and target police horses and officers respond with pepper spray, according to local media.
+(CNN) — Dozens of people have been arrested after protesters clashed with police at a major defense expo in Australia on Wednesday, which saw some demonstrators set fire to trash cans and target police horses and officers respond with pepper spray, according to local media.

 Police officers struggled to control the crowd of around 1,200 people who tried to block attendees from entering the Land Forces international exposition in downtown Melbourne.